A Parent's Guide

 Q. What is inclusion and how does it relate to LRE?

 A. The term "inclusion" is not used in IDEA and the Department of Education has not defined the term.
 However, inclusion is generally accepted to mean that primary instruction and provision of services for a child with a disability is provided in an age-appropriate general education class in the school the child would have attended if not disabled with appropriate additional supports for the student and the teacher.
 This does not mean that a child with a disability cannot move to other settings for support services, such as speech or physical therapy or that a child must be fully included.
-It’s possible for a child to remain in the segregated setting for some parts of the day and enter into general education settings for other specific time periods.
+Its possible for a child to remain in the segregated setting for some parts of the day and enter into general education settings for other specific time periods.
 Least Restrictive Environment is the legal basis for inclusion programs as it strengthens and reinforces the objective of educating all students in a general education classroom to the maximum extent possible.

 Back to top